stjordanis/NetworkDynamics.jl/docs/src/DDEVertex.md

 ## Network Diffusion

 This example explains the use of delay differential equations (DDE's) in NetworkDynamics.jl by modeling a simple diffusion on an undirected ring network with delay.
-A corresponding IJulia notebook is available on GitHub.

 Let $g$ be a graph with $N$ nodes and adjacency matrix $A$.
 Let $v = (v_1, \dots, v_n)$ be a vector of (abstract) temperatures or concentrations at each node $i = 1, \dots, N$.
-The rate of change of state $v_i$ in this artificially example is described by the delay value of $v_i$ with delay $\Tau$ and its difference with its neighbors with coupling strength $\sigma$.
+The rate of change of state $v_i$ in this artificial example is described by the delay value of $v_i$ with delay $\Tau$ and its difference with its neighbors with coupling strength $\sigma$.
 We obtain the following ordinary differential equation

 ```math
 \begin{aligned}